justeattakeaway/AwsWatchman/README.md

 * `ConfigFolder`: path to config files.
 Required.
 * `Verbose`: One of `true` or `false`.
 Give more detailed output.
 Optional, default is `false`.
 * `WriteCloudformationTemplatesToDirectory`.
 If set, alarms deployed via CloudFormation will be written to this folder instead of deployed.
 Note that this does not affect SQS and DynamoDb alarms which currently use a different deployment method.
+* `AwsLogging`.
+Enable AWS SDK logging.
+Default is `false`.
+If `true`, AWS metrics and error responses are logged to the console.

 AWS connection credentials will be found in the following order:
 * If `AwsAccessKey` and `AwsSecretKey` are specified, these will be used.